- Departments & Offices

 Please read the requirements on these webpages, then complete the Loudoun County Land Use Assessment Application, provide the supporting documentation and applicable fee by the due date.

 Assistance is available either over the telephone or in our office.
 Please call 703-737-8557 to speak with a staff member in the Exemptions & Deferrals Division or email.

 In 1971, the General Assembly enacted a law permitting localities to adopt a program of special assessment for agricultural, horticultural, forest and open space lands.
 These laws are contained in Sections 58.1-3229 through 58.1-3244 of the Code of Virginia.

 Loudoun County adopted the Land Use Assessment Program in 1973.
 The program provides for the deferral of real estate taxes when a property meets qualifying standards for agricultural, horticultural, forestry or open spaces uses.
 Assessed values under the program are generally less than those estimated at fair market value.
 The requirements of the program are contained in Chapter 848 of the Codified Ordinances of Loudoun County.

-The purposes of the program are stated as:
+The purposes of the program are:

 - To conserve natural resources in forms, which will prevent erosion, and to protect adequate and safe water supplies

 - To promote proper land-use planning and the orderly development of real estate for the accommodation of an expanding population; and